 Besides discount brokerages, there are a few other ways you can reduce your real estate commission rate:

 1. Try negotiating realtor fees directly.
-Consider negotiating directly with your realtor to potentially lower their fee to 2%, the typical minimum listing rate for traditional agents.
+Consider negotiating directly with your realtor to potentially lower their listing agent's commission to 2%, the typical minimum listing rate for a traditional agent.

 Be aware, though, that this approach can be time-consuming, requiring careful preparation of strong negotiation points.
 Research also indicates that negotiating lower rates is challenging; only about 22% of recent home sellers who discussed commission rates with their agent successfully negotiated a reduced fee.[8]